 The Company has an extensive operational internal audit process across its vessel and subsea businesses.
-This operational internal audit process is overseen by the Executive General Manager People and Safety - who reports directly to the Audit and Risk Committee in this regard and has access to the Audit and Risk Committee at all times.
+This operational internal audit process is overseen by the Executive General Manager Risk - who reports directly to the Audit and Risk Committee in this regard and has access to the Audit and Risk Committee at all times.

-In addition, the Company also has corporate and financial internal audit processes which are again (for independence and consistency) overseen by the Executive General Manager People and Safety - with the assistance of PwC Australia (an independent external consultant), where required.
+In addition, the Company also has corporate and financial internal audit processes which are again (for independence and consistency) overseen by the Executive General Manager Risk - with the assistance of PwC Australia (an independent external consultant), where required.

-A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks The Company's material business risks [including the current impact of COVID-19 on the Company and the other material exposures to environmental (including climate change) and social risks] and how the Company seeks to manage these risks, are discussed in the Risks section of our 2021 Annual Report at pages 28 - 29.
+A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks section at pages 32 and 33 of our 2022 Annual Report.

+The Company's material business risks including the current impact of COVID-19 on the Company and the other material exposures to environmental (including climate change) and social risks and how the Company seeks to manage these risks, are discussed in the Risks